 We examine the dynamics surrounding crime rates and city-level welfare, when we build new network-based public transport lines.
 We discipline our analysis by focusing on the lines that were recently built, or are under construction.
-First, we evaluate the consequences of a tram line built in 2016 by the government in Medellin that connected the eastern part of the city to the CBD.
-We then evaluate the impacts of a new cable line that is currently under construction on the north-western part of the city.
+First, we evaluate the impacts of a new cable line that is currently under construction on the north-western part of the city.
+We then evaluate the consequences of a tram line built in 2016 by the government in Medellin that connected the eastern part of the city to the CBD.

 These two lines provide interesting nuances given the baseline market access and composition of the neighborhoods.
-The eastern edge of the city has high baseline crime activity, and low formal sector market access.
-The north-western part has relatively less crime and relatively higher market access.
+The eastern edge of the city has high baseline crime activity, but also easy access to legitimate sector firms via a dense pre-existing bus network.
+The north-western part has even higher crime rates, but lower legitimate-sector consumer market access as there existed little public transportation.
 The differences in the outcomes describe how baseline characteristics affect the equilibrium outcomes for both criminality and welfare.